 As of 2010, he was teaching physics at City College of San Francisco.
 "He's an old hippie and will play guitar if you ask," wrote one of his CCSF students on the RateMyProfessor.com website, "and he has found that each planet lies along the same intervals as nodes on a guitar soundwave."

 Occasional members of It's a Beautiful Day backing former Penrod frontman Tim Dawe

 Dawe still occasionally performed with Natural Act well into the 21st century (footage from a 2010 Halloween performance can be found online).
 He was reportedly working on an book called An Unauthorized Autobiography of an Unknown Superstar when he passed away November 13, 2016.

-(Thanks to Action Andy Rasmussen for confirming that the Penrod band did indeed perform live at least once under that name, as immortalized on a flyer for Fleetwood Mac at USD Gym on New Year's Eve 1968-1969, with opening bands like San Francisco's Anthrax and locals Framework -- note that Framework featured onetime Orfuns guitarist Jerry McCann, who would join Anthrax three years later when he moved to SF in 1971 and the band changed its name to Show of Hands to record an album for Elektra)
+(Thanks to Action Andy Rasmussen for providing the flyer for the show that never happened with Fleetwood Mac at USD Gym on New Year's Eve 1968-1969, with opening bands like San Francisco's Anthrax and locals Framework -- note that Framework featured onetime Orfuns guitarist Jerry McCann, who would join Anthrax three years later when he moved to SF in 1971 and the band changed its name to Show of Hands to record an album for Elektra)